 (i) If any documents furnished by the Borrower to the Agent or each Lender have been lost, destroyed, or damaged for any unavoidable reasons such as incidents or natural disasters, the Borrower shall, upon consultation with the Agent, perform its obligations under this Agreement based on the records, such as books and vouchers, of the Lender or the Agent.
 The Borrower shall, upon request of the Agent or a Lender through the Agent, forthwith prepare substitute documents and furnish them to the Agent or the Lender through the Agent.

-(ii) If each Lender or the Agent performs transactions after comparing, with due care, the seal impression of the representative and agent of the Borrower to be used for the transactions in relation to this Agreement with the seal impression submitted by the seal submitted by the Borrower in advance, the Borrower shall bear any damages, loss or expenses incurred as a result of an event such as forgery, alteration, or theft of seal.
+(ii) If each Lender or the Agent performs transactions after comparing, with due care, the seal impression of the representative and agent of the Borrower to be used for the transactions in relation to this Agreement with the seal impression submitted by the seal submitted by the Borrower in advance, the Borrower shall bear any Loss incurred as a result of an event such as forgery, alteration, or theft of seal.

-(iii) The Borrower shall bear any damages, loss and expenses arising with respect to a Lender or the Agent as a result of the Borrower’s breach of this Agreement or as a result of a Lender not performing indemnity pursuant to the provisions of Clause 25.4.
+(iii) Even if the Borrower incurs damage as a result of the Lender or the Agent taking any actions permitted under this Agreement (those acts include deciding not to make the Individual Loan, providing the Borrower with a notice in accordance with Clause 22.2, and disclosing information in accordance with Item (iii) of Clause 33.1) due to the fact that the Borrower violates this Agreement or that any of the items in Clause 20 is not true (including the fact that any of the matters described in Clause 20.10 is not true or that the Borrower violates Item (v) or (vi) of Clause 21.4; the “Borrower’s Breach of Obligations”), the Borrower will not make any claim against the Lender or the Agent.
+The Borrower shall bear any Loss arising with respect to a Lender or the Agent as a result of the Borrower’s Breach of Obligations or as a result of a Lender not performing indemnity pursuant to the provisions of Clause 25.4.

 33.3 Severability